Extreme Makeover: Home Edition: Reboots

+On June 5, 2023, it was announced that another revival of Extreme Makeover: Home Edition was in development at ABC.
+On May 7, 2024, the series was ordered with Clea Shearer and Joanna Teplin as hosts.
+The revival premiered on January 2, 2025.

 International versions

-This list includes both officially licensed versions and so-called copies of this show, mostly inspired by that, but not licensed by Endemol Shine Group, the current owner of format.
+This list includes both officially licensed versions and so-called copies of this show, mostly inspired by that, but not licensed by Endemol Shine Group, the current owner of the format.